 There are a number of different charges issued by the Aussie banks for using your card overseas, depending on the type of card you’re using and the type of transaction.

 Charged when you use your debit or credit card to pay for something in a currency foreign to the default currency of your card, because your bank has to convert Australian dollars into the foreign currency you require.
-It's usually around 3% of the AUD transaction value
+It's usually around 3% of the AUD transaction value.

-- Overseas ATM fee - charged by your bank for using an ATM outside of their network, overseas
+Charged by your bank for using an ATM outside of their network, overseas.

-- Local ATM Owner's fee - charged by the owner of the overseas ATM for using their machine for an international transaction.
-You may sometimes be charged both of these ATM fees for one transaction
+Charged by the owner of the overseas ATM for using their machine for an international transaction.
+You may sometimes be charged both of these ATM fees for one transaction.

-- Cash Advance Fee - if you withdraw money from your credit card your bank will charge you this fee, on top of the above ATM fees.
+If you withdraw money from your credit card your bank will charge you this fee, on top of the above ATM fees.
 This is because you are essentially borrowing money from the bank.
 AND, you will also be charged interest on top of this fee and its usually super high for a cash advance.

 These fees may not seem like a lot at the time, but if you use your card often, the fees can really add up, and it could land up costing you hundreds – or maybe even thousands – on top of your holiday costs.

 So, if you could avoid these fees, wouldn't you want to?
 Here’s how:

 Probably the easiest way to avoid these bank fees is to just use other travel money options, like cash or a prepaid travel money card.
 Or you can do some research and find a debit or credit card that has no or low foreign transaction fees or ATM fees.
 BUT these may come with other fees that are higher, so make sure you compare all of the details!
 [Link: http://www.travelmoneyoz.com/travel-money-cards]